speedlight/dotified/README.md

 The script have 3 variables to hold the files to be backed up or restore.
 - $DOTS is for .files in $HOME
 - $DOTSCFG is for .files that are under a dot directory like .config/terminator or .vim/colors
-- $DOTBASHALIAS is for .bash_aliases.d directory specifically
+- $DOTBASHALIAS is for .bash_aliases.d directory

-There is a .fonts directory also that is added to the fonts cache, so if you want your fonts to be dotified just put them in the fonts/ directory in the reposittory.
+There is a .fonts directory also that is added to the fonts cache, so if you want your fonts to be dotified just put them in the fonts/ directory.

 BASH: